hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

       await initPrisma()
 ```

-Which calls this helper function to prefent extra calls:
+Which calls this helper function to prevent extra calls:

 ```typescript
 async function initPrisma() {